osrg/ryu-book/en/source/switching_hub.rst

 ..
 HINT::

-    With OpenFlow, a logical output port called NORMALP is prescribed in option and when NORMAL is specified for the output port, the L2/L3 function of the switch is used to process the packets.
+    With OpenFlow, a logical output port called NORMAL is prescribed in option and when NORMAL is specified for the output port, the L2/L3 function of the switch is used to process the packets.
 That means, by instructing to output all packets to the NORMAL port, it is possible to make the switch operate as a switching hub.
 However, we implement each processing using OpenFlow.

 Adding Processing of Flow Entry